A frozen super-Earth orbiting a star at the bottom of the Main Sequence: Introduction

-An extrasolar planet with a best-fit mass ratio of $q \sim 2 \times 10^{-4}$ was discovered in the microlensing event MOA 2007-BLG-192 \citep{2008ApJ...684..663B}.
-The best fit microlensing model shows both microlensing parallax and finite source effects.
+An extrasolar planet with a best-fit mass ratio of $q \sim 2 \times 10^{-4}$ was discovered in the microlensing event MOA 2007-BLG-192 \citep{2008ApJ...684..663B} {\change found by the MOA collaboration toward the Galactic bulge, (J2000: RA, Dec ) = (18:08:03.8,$-$27:09:00).} The best fit microlensing model shows both microlensing parallax and finite source effects.
 Combining these, we obtained the lens masses of $M_l = 0.06^{+0.028}_{-0.021}˜M_\odot$ for the primary and $3.3^{+4.9}_{-1.6}˜M_\oplus$ for the planet.
-The incomplete light curve coverage of the planetary anomaly led to a significant degeneracy in the lens models and the lack of strong constraints on the source size to a poorly determined Einstein radius.
+The incomplete light curve coverage of the planetary anomaly led to a significant degeneracy in the lens models{\bf ,} and the lack of strong constraints on the source size to a poorly determined Einstein radius.
 Together this resulted in rather large uncertainties in the physical parameter estimates of the system.

 Additional constraints are required to exclude competing microlens solutions and to refine our knowledge of the physical parameters of the system.
 It is possible to constrain masses and parameters of the system thanks to high angular resolution imaging.
-Most microlensing events only provide a single parameter, the Einstein ring crossing time $t_E$ that depends on the mass of the lens system $M_L$, its distance $D_L$, the source distance $D_S$ and their relative velocity.
-However, when the relative lens-source proper motion $\mu_{rel}$ can be determined this yields the the angular Einstein ring radius $\theta_E= \mu_{rel}t_E$.
+Most microlensing events only provide a single parameter, the Einstein ring crossing time $t_E${\bf ,} that depends on the mass of the lens system $M_L$, its distance $D_L$, the source distance $D_S$ and their relative velocity.
+However, when the relative lens-source proper motion $\mu_{\rm rel}$ can be determined this yields the angular Einstein ring radius $\theta_E= \mu_{\rm rel}t_E$.
 Moreover $\theta_E$ is linked to the lens system mass by